Border apprehensions down 25% in June, DHS acting Secretary says

 “We’re not really tracking a seasonal pattern.
 It’s more about the pull factors than traditional weather or agricultural seasonal work. … I think we’re going to know by mid-July and certainly by the end of July if these efforts are sustained and having a significant impact.”

 The Border Patrol in May detained 144,000, the highest total since 2006.
-Border Patrol officials in El Paso didn’t immediately returns calls from KTSM requesting local apprehension numbers for June.
+Border Patrol officials in El Paso said they won’t release June apprehension numbers for the sector until Monday and were reluctant to discuss partial numbers for June.

+However, Mexican officials in Juarez have been telling KTSM for the past two weeks that a lot fewer migrants are arriving to the city since Mexico deployed soldiers with the National Guard to the border with Guatemala.
+Whereas in May up to 240 Cubans, Central Americans and others were reporting to the Migrant Assistance Center in Downtown Juarez every day, between 30 and 40 are coming now to register for asylum petitions at the Paso del Norte Bridge.

 On Thursday, the House of Representativers voted in favor of a $4.6 billion funding package to alleviate the migrant care crisis on the border, which stems from a surge in migration from Central America since last October.